hakcthaon-xrpl-evm/.github/profile/README.md

 ## Usage 📈

-To use the XRPL-EVM-Solvency on Ethereum, Avalanche or Polygon testnets, you can directly interact with our [WebApp](https://web-app-chainlink-hack.vercel.app/):
+To use the XRPL-EVM-Solvency, you can directly interact with our [WebApp]():

 ## Technical Details 🛠️